Varying-Vagrant-Vagrants/VVV/README.md

 One of great strengths of VVV's Vagrant powered solution is the local filesystem being shared with the virtualized server.
 VVV's `config`, `database`, `log` and `www` directories are shared with the virtualized server.
 This allows you to work, for example, in `vagrant-local/www/wordpress-default` in your local file system and have those changes immediately reflected in the virtualized server's file system and http://local.wordpress.dev/.
 Likewise, if you `vagrant ssh` and make modifications to the files in `/svr/www/`, you'll immediately see those changes in your local file system.

-### The Future of Varying Vagrant Vagrants

-Immediate goals for VVV include:

-* Continue to work towards a stable state of software and configuration included in the default provisioning.
-* Provide excellent and clear documentation throughout VVV to aid in both learning and scaffolding.

-## Getting Started

-### What is Vagrant?

 ### The First Vagrant Up

 1. Start with any local operating system such as Mac OS X, Linux, or Windows.